albar965/littlenavmap-manual/en/APPENDIX.md

 * A tutorial showing how to create a map theme based on [OSM Slippy Maps](http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames): [How to create map themes based on OSM slippy maps](https://techbase.kde.org/Marble/OSMSlippyMaps)
 * How to create a historical map for Marble: [Historical Maps for Marble](https://techbase.kde.org/Marble/HistoricalMaps)

-## External Scenery Database {#external-scenery-databases}

-The program allows the addition of two so-called external scenery library databases.
-These can be used for future extensions \(AIRAC cycle data\) or experiments.

-Store any additional and valid scenery library database in the directory:

-`C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel\little_navmap_db`

-Up to two database with the names `little_navmap_external.sqlite` and  `little_navmap_external2.sqlite` are supported and will show as `External` and `External 2` in the menu `Scenery Library`.
-These can be used as any other from a simulator generated scenery library database with the exception that they are excluded from loading.

 ## Files {#files}

 Log files of _Little Navmap_ for Windows 7/8/10 are typically stored in the directory: